Umang-Seth/Arduino/README.md

 servo_angle Script

-This Script is used to rotate a servo motor from 0 to 60 and vice versa.
+This Script is used to rotate a servo motor from 0 to 90 and vice versa.
+Servo signal pin is attached to pin9.